I am a Valiant Warrior. Judges 6, 7

 When the angel of the LORD appeared to Gideon, he said, the LORD is with you, valiant warrior.
 Judges 6:12

 Gideon and his tribe had been praying to God to send someone else to rescue them.
-Familiar?
+Sound familiar?
 God please send help soon!
 But, is God calling you?

-God called Gideon to be the one to lead the Israelites into battle to drive out their enemy because God saw something in Gideon, that Gideon didn’t see in himself–
+God called Gideon to be the one to lead the Israelites into battle and drive out their enemy because God saw something in Gideon, something that Gideon didn’t see in himself–

 GOD saw Gideon and named him a Valiant Warrior before Gideon was ever aware that any sort of warrior like quality could possibly exist within him.